HunterWilkins/TardyBlom/client/src/assets/articles/to-shiver-the-sky.md

 10. The Power of the Spirit
 11. We Choose to Go to the Moon

 Already you can see what I mean when I frame this as a young human achieving his dreams.
-It all starts with the dream, <em>Sogno di Volare</em>, which is apparently also the theme song of <em>Civilization VI</em>, a rather famous strategy video game.
-I...don't know <em>why</em> it's the theme song for *Civilization VI*, but maybe it makes sense in the context of the game.
+It all starts with the dream, *Sogno di Volare*, which is apparently also the theme song of *Civilization VI*, a rather famous strategy video game.
+I...don't know *why* it's the theme song for *Civilization VI*, but maybe it makes sense in the context of the game.

-Then, after the dream, comes the speculation. <em>The Heavenly Kingdom</em>, the mysterious, aetherial realm overhead.
-The lyrics were taken from <em>Scivias</em>, the prophetic writings of Hildegard von Bingen, who had visions of heaven and the soul leaving the body.
+Then, after the dream, comes the speculation. *The Heavenly Kingdom*, the mysterious, aetherial realm overhead.
+The lyrics were taken from *Scivias*, the prophetic writings of Hildegard von Bingen, who had visions of heaven and the soul leaving the body.
 Though Hildegard was German, the lyrics are in latin, and the translation to English communicates the desire to depart from Earth and seek the heavens.

 "Who are they that fly in the clouds?
 And like doves to their windows?

 It is said that they are those who, with full desire and full devotion, fly to heaven."

-And then we get to <em>Daedalus and Icarus</em>, one of the most powerful pieces of the album, depicting the classic myth of Icarus's flight toward the sun, simultaneously painting a story of determination, strength, and fear as the threats of such endeavors come to light.
+And then we get to *Daedalus and Icarus*, one of the most powerful pieces of the album, depicting the classic myth of Icarus's flight toward the sun, simultaneously painting a story of determination, strength, and fear as the threats of such endeavors come to light.

-After Icarus's failure, we're led into <em>The Fall</em>, with lyrics taken from the Divine Comedy.
+After Icarus's failure, we're led into *The Fall*, with lyrics taken from the Divine Comedy.
 The song is a somber, wailing affair that starts with the (roughly) translated:

 "People, human, to fly up, born, why, to a little wind, so fall?"